carrierdown/mutateful/README.md

 Musical fraction | These are commonly used in sequencer software to denote musical fractions like quarter notes, eight notes and so on.
 Examples: quarter note = 1/4, eighth note = 1/8.
 Number | Whole number (integer), either negative or positive Decimal number | Decimal number, from 0.0 and upwards

+Full documentation of all commands will follow at a later date.
+In the meantime, star this repo and/or follow me at [twitter.com/KnUpland](https://twitter.com/KnUpland) for updates.